Hassium: Cold fusion

 To advance to heavier elements, Soviet physicist Yuri Oganessian at Joint Institute for Nuclear Research (JINR) in Dubna, Moscow Oblast, Russian SFSR, Soviet Union, proposed a different mechanism, in which the bombarded nucleus would be lead-208, which has magic numbers of protons and neutrons, or another nucleus close to it.
 Each proton and neutron has a fixed rest energy; those of all protons are equal and so are those of all neutrons.
 In a nucleus, some of this energy is diverted to binding protons and neutrons; if a nucleus has a magic number of protons and/or neutrons, then even more of its rest energy is diverted, which makes the nuclide more stable.
 This additional stability requires more energy for an external nucleus to break the existing one and penetrate it.
 More energy diverted to binding nucleons means less rest energy, which in turn means less mass (mass is proportional to rest energy).
 More equal atomic numbers of the reacting nuclei result in greater electrostatic repulsion between them, but the lower mass excess of the target nucleus balances it.
 This leaves less excitation energy for the new compound nucleus, which necessitates fewer neutron ejections to reach a stable state.
 Due to this energy difference, the former mechanism became known as "hot fusion" and the latter as "cold fusion".

 Cold fusion was first declared successful in 1974 at JINR, when it was tested for synthesis of the yet-undiscovered element 106.
 These new nuclei were projected to decay via spontaneous fission.
 The physicists at JINR concluded element 106 was produced in the experiment because no fissioning nucleus known at the time showed parameters of fission similar to what was observed during the experiment and because changing either of the two nuclei in the reactions negated the observed effects.
-Physicists at Lawrence Berkeley Laboratory (LBL; originally Radiation Laboratory, RL, and later Lawrence Berkeley National Laboratory, LBNL) of the University of California in Berkeley, California, United States, also expressed great interest in the new technique.
+Physicists at Lawrence Berkeley National Laboratory, (originally Radiation Laboratory) also expressed great interest in the new technique.
 When asked about how far this new method could go and if lead targets were a physics' Klondike, Oganessian responded, "Klondike may be an exaggeration [...]
 But soon, we will try to get elements 107 ...
 108 in these reactions."